Can I Trust Cloud Backups?

 Depending on where you live, where the online backup service is located, and the sensitivity of your data, these can be valid concerns.

-As long as you stick with reputable online backup services, the technology typically encrypts your backups in such a way that no one but you can see it.
+As long as you stick with reputable online backup services, the technology typically encrypts your backups in such a way that no one but you can see them.
 If you’re still concerned, you can take the extra step of encrypting the data yourself.

 Do this